Thousand Cankers Disease

 - Since this pest complex cannot be eradicated in Pennsylvania, and since black walnut is of high value to the forest products industry and to forest and urban ecologies, the Pennsylvania Department of Agriculture is joining with state and federal agencies and Penn State Cooperative Extension to slow the spread of TCD in the state through monitoring and quarantine.

-- A quarantine order signed Aug.
-10, 2011, restricts the movement of all walnut material including nursery stock, budwood, scionwood, green lumber and firewood.
+- A revised quarantine order signed July 22, 2014 with an addendum published November 1, 2014, increased the number of counties included in the quarantine area.
+The quarantine restricts the movement of all walnut material including nursery stock, budwood, scionwood, green lumber and firewood.
 It also covers other walnut material living, dead, cut or fallen including stumps, roots, branches, mulch and composted and uncomposted chips.
-Due to the difficulty in distinguishing between species of hardwood firewood, all hardwood firewood is considered quarantined.
+Due to the difficulty in distinguishing between species of hardwood firewood, all hardwood firewood is considered quarantined

-- The quarantine also restricts the movement of walnut material and hardwood firewood from states known to have Thousand Cankers Disease including Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Tennessee, Utah, Virginia and Washington.
+- The quarantine also restricts the movement of walnut material and hardwood firewood from states known to have Thousand Cankers Disease including Arizona, California, Colorado, Idaho, Indiana, Maryland, Nevada, New Mexico, North Carolina, Ohio, Oregon, Tennessee, Utah, Virginia and Washington.

 - Non-compliance with the quarantine order could result in criminal penalties of up to 90 days imprisonment and a fine of up to $300 per violation, or a civil penalty of up to $20,000 per violation.